Gold Creek Homestead: Rolfe family

 The Rolfes were major beneficiaries of the depression of the 1890s.
-Rising mortgage rates left many farmers servicing bank loans at rates of seven, eight and even ten per cent.
+Rising mortgage rates left many farmers servicing bank loans at rates of seven, eight, and even ten percent.
 With their previous mortgages paid out, the Rolfes were better placed than most.
-With five fit young men carrying out a program of cropping, animal husbandry and sheep grazing activities, the property remained profitable while neighbouring farms floundered.
+With five fit young men carrying out a program of cropping, animal husbandry, and sheep grazing activities, the property remained profitable while neighbouring farms floundered.
 When one of the Rolfes' long-time neighbours forfeited on their mortgage payments in 1897, they snapped up the land.

 The superior quality of the Gold Creek livestock was underlined by a purchase concluded in December 1903.
 Mr E. Hudson, the manager of the Duntroon estate, paid £2100 for 2100 merinos and 900 lambs.
 They used the cash to secure mortgages on further land purchases.
 Over a period of several years, he snapped up at foreclosure sales various parcels of land, extending his family's land holdings.
 By 1907 the Rolfes presided over a rural property 3940 acre in size, the largest in the Ginninderra district.

 Edmund Rolfe was very active in local politics in the two decades prior to the Federation of the Commonwealth of Australia in 1901.
 He served for a number of years as the treasurer and later the vice-president of the Ginninderra Protection Union, the forerunner to the Protectionist party.
 He was also a committee member of the Ginninderra Agricultural Show, the forerunner to Canberra's Royal National Capital Agricultural Show.

-The Rolfes also hosted a number of balls and dances at Gold Creek in support of St Benedicts, a Catholic Girls School in Queanbeyan.
+The Rolfes also hosted a number of balls and dances at Gold Creek in support of St. Benedict's, a Catholic girls' school in Queanbeyan.
 Edmund Rolfe was a fundraiser for Ginninderra St Francis Church and its replacement, Hall's St Xaviers Church.

-The Gold Creek Rolfes were amongst a handful of local farming families including Frederick Campbell (of Yarralumla) that lobbied the Federal Government for improved compensation during the land acquisition process in the lead-up to the creation of the Federal Capital Territory (now the Australian Capital Territory).
+The Gold Creek Rolfes were amongst a handful of local farming families, including Frederick Campbell (of Yarralumla) that lobbied the Federal Government for improved compensation during the land acquisition process in the lead-up to the creation of the Federal Capital Territory (now the Australian Capital Territory).